 There are a couple of down sides to all moderators.
 They get very hot.
 Like hot enough to fry bacon on.
 Don’t be that guy who grabs it with your bare hand after your done shooting.
 Let it cool first.

 The heat from a moderator causes mirage in the scope picture.
 This can be severe in still weather.
-A little sidewind help as it tends to blow it away from the sight picture.
+A little side wind help as it tends to blow it away from the sight picture.
 One way around both the burnt hands and mirage is to buy a mirage cover.
 These are a sheet of heat resistant material which fits around the moderator.
-Ase produce covers for the Jet-Z range.
+Ase Utra produce covers for the Jet-Z range.
 I did not use a cover.
 It was a still, cold day so mirage was intense at points but died down quickly if I waited 20-30 seconds.
-This phenomenon occurs with all moderators and supressors.
+This phenomenon occurs with all moderators and suppressors.
 If you control those hot gasses then you will pick a little heat up along the way.

 After shooting had finished I left the Jet-z in place for around 2 minutes before removing it with a gloved hand.
 It was warm and on such a cold day proved a welcome edition to my frozen fingers.

 One of the most welcome side effects of sound moderation is recoil reduction.
 Although the .260rem recoil is manageable unmoderated, the Jet-Z makes a noticeable difference.
 Recoil is down to .223 type levels which allows the shooter to stay on target for follow up shots and spot shots landing wide of the mark.
-I was very impressed as this is the kind of reduction one expects from a muzzle brake without the muzzle brake problems (venting hot gasses at your neighbouring shooters!).
+I was very impressed as this is the kind of reduction one expects from a muzzle brake without the muzzle brake problems (venting hot gasses at your neighboring shooters!).

 The first shot you here is the 6.5×55 next to me.
 The second is the moderated .260rem.